 The lecturer's words above were a good example of declaratives act.
 That example showed how the lecturer changed the situations by her utterances.
-Here, what she changing done was the topic in learning process. discussion The students would move to the next topic instructed by the lecturer.
+Here, what she done was changing the topic discussion in learning process.
+The students would move to the next topic instructed by the lecturer.
 The lecturer in the class was the person with the most powerful position to rule the class then changed the topic discussion.
 She did it via her utterances meaning that she performed speech acts, in this case, declaratives act.